harness/developer-hub/release-notes/chaos-engineering.md

 * Enhanced Docker Service Kill chaos fault to support containerd service as well.
 User can select type of service via a new tunable (SERVICE_NAME) they want to kill.
 (CHAOS-2220)

-* Added support for experiment run specific manifest download from auxiliary nav when viewing specific run details.
+* Added support for experiment run specific manifest download.
+Now, Users can download experiment run specific manifest from right sidebar on Execution graph page.
 (CHAOS-1832)

 ### Early access